thycotic/alm-docs/ref-items/discovery-tool/index.md

 The machine on which it executes must have Microsoft’s .NET Framework 4.5.1 or higher.

-In order to scan for service accounts, the account entered must be a domain account that is in the Administrators group on the target machines.
+In order to scan for service accounts, the account entered must be a domain account that is in the Administrators Group on the target machines.
 Using a domain admin account to run the tool will often be sufficient for scanning your network.

 These steps will ensure the account has the appropriate privileges to run a successful scan.